Ethiopian–Ottoman border conflict: Background

-The situation in Ethiopia during the first half of the 19th century was generally conductive to Egyptian conquest.
+The situation in Ethiopia during the first half of the 19th century was generally conducive to Egyptian conquest.
 The country was going through a period known as the Zemene Mesafint which were a series of internal wars between powerful regional noblemen that resulted in the complete fragmentation of the Ethiopian Empire.
 Moreover, the de facto ruler of the country was a powerful Muslim warlord known as Ali II of Yejju, as he feared the growing pressure of the Tigrayan and Amhara lords, was ready to invite the Egyptians to enter Ethiopia, if necessary.

-One of the most important motive for the Egyptian conquest of Sudan was the wish to seize the legendary gold reserves of Bilad as-Sudan.
+One of the most important motives for the Egyptian conquest of Sudan was the wish to seize the legendary gold reserves of Bilad as-Sudan.
 A final possible goal was a conquest of Ethiopia as part of a much more ambitious plan by Muhammad Ali to dominate the whole area between the Nile and the Red Sea.
 During the conquest, the British Consul to Egypt, Henry Salt, warned Muhammad Ali against such a plan.
 As a result of this warning Muhammad Ali instructed his commanders to limit their conquests to the kingdoms of Dongola, Shendi and Sennar.
 However, the gold mines on the frontiers of Ethiopia were too tempting for the Egyptians.
 At the end of 1821, Muhammad Ali's son, Isma'il Kamil Pasha, penetrated into the area of Benishangul but after hearing of tensions in Sennar, left the area in 1822 and was later murdered by members of the Ja'alin tribe.

 The Egyptian conquest of Sudan in the 1820s caused worry over Ethiopia's northern regions.
 The governor of Tigray, Sabagadis Woldu, sought British support, however the British were not interested in a permanent foothold in Ethiopia.
 Sabagadis was then defeated and killed by the lord of Semien, Wube Haile Maryam, who conquered Tigray and then imported firearms from European arms dealers.
 With the establishment of the arms trade in northern Ethiopia he would become the most powerful lord in Ethiopia.
 With the end of Greek rebellions by the end of 1829 the Egyptian administrations was ready to expand towards the Ethiopian frontier.